🎁 BONUS: Register by Jan 10 and get a copy of Ancient Christianities: The First Five Hundred Years.

 NEW 20-LESSON COURSE

-Dive into the complex history, diverse beliefs, and political evolution of early Christianity with one of the world’s most acclaimed historians, Paula Fredriksen.
-Class is in session!
-We start Jan 27 and run through April 23.
+Dive into the complex history, diverse beliefs, and evolution of early Christianity with one of the world’s most acclaimed historians, Dr. Paula Fredriksen, without the hefty price tag of university tuition.
+Live classes start Jan 27 and run through April 23.

 lifetime access